FortiGate

 id=20300 msg="BGP: %BGP-5-ADJCHANGE: VRF 0 neighbor 10.191.19.33 Down BGP Notification FSM-ERR"

-The Notification packet can be also analyzed in packet capture in the Wireshark format:
+The Notification packet can also be analyzed in packet capture in the Wireshark format:

 notification.PNG